williamseipp/notes/learning_strategy.md

 # note-taking procedure

 1. As I read through the material, I summarize concepts into `question /answer` pairs.
-Distilling key concepts into discrete questions builds a complete mental model.
-Recalling the `formal answer` that Launch School provides in the course material is important as I will cite them directly in exams.
-Summarizing them in my own words helps me adopt that level of precision and clarity in the way that I think and talk.
+A `question` creates a distinct part of an overall topic.
+The `formal answer` is copied from the course and there primarily to ensure that my later summary is correct.
+Including the `formal answer` is also important for adopting a precise & simple language for my own thinking / answering.

-2. I group these `question / answer` pairs together after finishing a lesson and create a heading that describes the concept being demonstrated, and a table of contents for all concepts covered.
-These can change later as I review the study guide supplied at the end of the course.
+2. I group these `question / answer` pairs together after finishing a lesson and create a heading that describes the overall topic being covered.
+This 'table of contents' is then compared to the study guide for throughness.

-3. I then provide my own code `examples` beneath question / answer pairs to APPLY my understanding of a concept.
+3. I then answer these questions and provide examples to test my understanding.

-4. Next, I explain what is happening in these examples with precise language and describe both the output and the relevant syntax
+   I use precise language and compare my answers to the `formal answer` I provided earlier.
+When asked to provide an example, I create my own and explain the syntax and output with precise language.
+I run these code samples to ensure that their output is the same that I predicted.

-5. Then, I include practice questions covering all topics from various sources and place them at the bottom of the notes.
+4. Then, I include lesson quizzes and place extra practice questions covering those topics that I didn't answer correctly at the bottom of the notes.

-6. Lastly, I drill these and treat them like questions on the exam; timing them and writing down how long it took next to the folded answer.
-I do this until it becomes easy and enjoyable.
+5. Lastly, I source additional questions and provide `my answer` for these questions, treating them like actual exam questions.
+How long it took will be written.
+If the question is similar enough to a question covered in the course, a `book answer` will be included to determine if I'm being correct AND precise.
 _____________________________________________________________________________

 # TABLE OF CONTENTS:
-# VARIABLE SCOPE
+# VARIABLES
-# VARIABLE SHADOWING
+# METHODS
-# VARIABLE AS POINTERS
+# LOOPS
 # PROBLEMS